 Part of the reason we are prone to Sunday night insomnia might be obvious: it is often harder to get to sleep if we are worrying about upcoming work or school.
-Whether or not this worry is well-founded, it can make getting to sleep difficult.
-Many people with Sunday night insomnia say that it feels that they cannot imagine how they will cope with the work and stress of the upcoming week.
-The notion that they might be overwhelmed by this stress is disconcerting.
-It can sometimes lead to catastrophic thought patterns about what might happen if we fail to handle the week’s demands.
+This worry can make it difficult to get to sleep, whether or not it is well-founded.
+Many people with Sunday night insomnia say they cannot imagine how they will cope with the work and stress of the upcoming week.
+The notion that they might be overwhelmed by this stress is disturbing.
+It can sometimes lead to catastrophic thought patterns about what might happen if they fail to handle the week’s demands.
 This thought process can be even more upsetting.

 Cause 2: Biological rhythms

-Another reason that Sunday night insomnia is problematic might surprise you.
+Another reason that Sunday night insomnia is problematic may surprise you.
 It has nothing to do with thinking about work or school.
 It has to do with our circadian rhythms.
-We often change our sleep schedules when the weekend comes.
-After five days in a row of needing to get to sleep early, we might decide to enjoy ourselves and stay up late.
+We often change our sleep schedules when the weekend begins.
+After five days in a row of needing to get to sleep early, we may decide to enjoy ourselves and stay up late.
 We might go out, be social, or do something else fun that keeps us up past our usual bedtime.
-The next morning, the problem grows — for some of us, there are few things as enjoyable as sleeping in on Saturday mornings, especially after a late night.
+The next morning, the problem grows.
+For some of us, there are few things as enjoyable as sleeping in on Saturday mornings, especially after a late night.
 This pattern only gets more exacerbated on Sundays, since we might stay up even later on Saturday nights and then sleep in on Sunday mornings.
-Some would say, “that’s what weekends are for!”
+Some would say, “That’s what weekends are for!”

 In the above example, things are often made worse by our belief that we should be able to get to sleep at 10:30 p.m., if that’s when we go to bed.
 When sleep doesn’t come right away, it can trigger negative thoughts such as “Oh boy, if I don’t get good sleep tonight, I’ll be a mess tomorrow!” or “If I get fired, I might have to move!” or “I’m not going to be able function tomorrow.”
-Thoughts like these serve to make us more anxious, which in turn makes sleep more elusive.
+Thoughts like these serve to make us more anxious; being anxious then makes sleep more elusive.